 The colour levels start at one for true black, through to 10 being the Lightest Blonde:

 Colour Tone or Reflect

-The Reflect of a colour refers to the colours which can be seen in your hair colour in the natural light, when it catches and reflects secondary colours within your hair.
-Depending on your chosen colour and its undertones, different colours will be visible within your hair.
+The Tone or Reflect of a colour refers to the colours which can be seen in your hair colour in the natural light, when it catches and reflects secondary colours within your hair.
+Depending on your chosen colour and its undertones, different colours will be visible within your colour.